jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ## Webpack & Babel

 The next step is to install webpack.
-You can install packages using the npm command: `npm install`.
+You can install packages using the npm command `npm install`.
 If you pass the `--save` parameter, npm will write the package as a dependency in package.json file.

 Run: `npm install --save webpack`